 You might have heard that you need to avoid the capital Madrid and Barcelona due to the fact that both these cities are at a high risk of petty crime.
 It’s also the two cities in Spain running the highest risk of a terrorist attack.
 Despite speculation around terrorist attacks, the overall safety of big cities in Spain has moved up the list, making us feel more reassured to book a trip.

 However, the safest is always the smaller towns.
 These are also often the most beautiful and unique places to visit in Spain, and a holiday spent outside of the cities is a very different, and equally exciting one.

 Safety in Barcelona, Spain: Crime Rate

 The Safe Cities Index Report released by the Economist Intelligence Unit in 2017, actually ranks Madrid and Barcelona in the 12th and 13th position of the 60 safest cities in the world.
 Madrid went up 13 places, and even Barcelona moved up 7 places since 2015, despite the terrorist attack that took place in 2017.

 Crime, Spain, and violence are terms that we rarely hear together!
 Violent crime rates are relatively low.
 The most common are pickpocketing and other petty crimes due to the high concentration of tourists.

 Holiday In Spain: Before you leave

-People will steal from you when you leave your things unattended, or if you seem careless or lost.
+People could steal from you when you leave your things unattended, or if you seem careless or lost.
 So before starting your journey to Spain, get clued up on the crime front and avoid being an unlucky victim of crime.